 Contracting Information for Suppliers

-For contracting information, see Contracting Information for Suppliers: HRSDC Standard Terms and Conditions.
+For contracting information, see Contracting Information for Suppliers: ESDC Standard Terms and Conditions and Doing Business with ESDC.

-Information intended for all employees of HRSDC, Labour and Service Canada, see HRSDC Office Status.
+Information intended for all employees of ESDC, Labour and Service Canada, see ESDC Office Status.

 - Date modified: